When you’re thinking about applying for Medical School, the first thing you should consider is whether you meet the basic entry requirements:

 Med Schools require you to sit the UCAT as part of the admissions process.

-You’ll know your UCAT score before you apply with your Med School choices – so you can use this to choose your Med Schools strategically.
+You’ll know your UCAT score before you apply with your Med School choices – so you can use your score to choose your Med Schools strategically.
 If you scored highly in the UCAT, you’ll probably want to shortlist Med Schools which rank candidates by score.

 Or if you didn’t perform as well as you’d hoped in the UCAT, you should focus on Med Schools which don’t place such an emphasis on the test – as long as you meet their minimum score requirements.
 Find out how different Med Schools judge UCAT scores.